gnss-sdr/geniuss-place/_geniuss-place/03-coding-style.md

 ### Use of Boost libraries

-[Boost](https://www.boost.org) is a set of free, expertly designed, peer–reviewed portable C++ source libraries.
+[Boost](https://www.boost.org) is a set of free, expertly designed, peer-reviewed portable C++ source libraries.
 Boost libraries are intended to be widely useful, and usable across a broad spectrum of applications.
 However, Boost regularly makes backward-incompatible changes, making supporting a wide range of Boost versions hard.
 All things equal, prefer standard C++ constructs over Boost constructs.

 ### Use common sense and BE CONSISTENT

 The point of having style guidelines is to have a common vocabulary of coding so people can concentrate on what you are saying, rather than on how you are saying it.
 We present global style rules here so people know the vocabulary.
 But local style is also important.
-If code you add to a file looks drastically different from the existing code around it, the discontinuity throws readers out of their rhythm when they go to read it.
+If the code you add to a file looks drastically different from the existing code around it, the discontinuity throws readers out of their rhythm when they go to read it.
 Try to avoid this.